jenkinsci/ssh-agents-plugin/doc/TROUBLESHOOTING.md

 ...
 ```

-You may want to disable the credentials tracking by setting the property `-Dhudson.plugins.sshslaves.SSHLauncher.trackCredentials=true`
+You may want to disable the credentials tracking by setting the property `-Dhudson.plugins.sshslaves.SSHLauncher.trackCredentials=false`
 in the Jenkins properties. it can be set in runtime by executing the following code in the Jenkins script console but the change is not permanent.

 ```